Feeds:

 Please consider leaving your own small poem in the comments.
 Leave a comment for a few participants.
 Fun writing practice to wake up your creative self.
 No pressure.
 No judgement.
 Thanks for coming by.

-A lonely lizard seeks shade in the arms of Mary.
-She stoically abides.
+seeks shade in the arms of Mary.

 Today, I’d like to introduce Laura Purdie Salas’s new book Secrets of the Loon.
 Released in early May, this book is different in design from her others, yet still holds her amazing poetic voice.
 Beautifully designed with photographs by Chuck Dayton, Laura takes us on a journey with newborn loon, Moon Loon.